medwatt/gmid/README.md

 2. Provide a tool that doesn't depend on any proprietary software or require licensing fees.

-3. Open source so that it can be easily modified by the user to suit his/her needs.
+3. Open source so that it can be easily modified/extended by the user to suit his/her needs.

 ## Installation